Geraldine of Albania: Royal life

 Geraldine was introduced in December 1937 to King Zog I of the Albanians, who had seen a photograph of her.
 She visited the Albanian Kingdom and within days the couple were engaged to be married.
 Known as the "White Rose of Hungary", Geraldine was raised to royal status as Princess Geraldine of Albania prior to her wedding.

 On 27 April 1938, in Tirana, Albania, Geraldine married the King in a ceremony witnessed by Galeazzo Ciano, envoy and son-in-law of Il Duce and Prime Minister of Italy, Benito Mussolini.
 She was Roman Catholic and King Zog was Muslim.
 Geraldine wore a new diamond tiara, specially commissioned from Austrian jewellers, featuring the motifs of the white rose for the bride, and the heraldic goat for the groom.
 They drove to their honeymoon in an open-top scarlet Mercedes-Benz 540K, a present from Adolf Hitler.

 The couple had one son, Crown Prince Leka Zogu (1939–2011).

 Zog's rule was cut short by the Italian invasion of Albania in April 1939, and the family fled the country into exile.
 From April 1939, Geraldine and Zog fled Albania via Greece and Turkey and settled in France, and then in England.
 They lived in the Ritz Hotel, London, at Ascot and, for most of the war, at Parmoor House, Frieth, Buckinghamshire, England.
-In 1946 they went to Egypt, and then in 1952 to France.
-King Zog I died in Hauts-de-Seine, France, in 1961 and their son, Crown Prince Leka, was proclaimed King Leka I by the royalist government in exile.
-Following this, the Royal Family moved to Spain, Rhodesia and then South Africa.
+In 1946, they went to Egypt, and then in 1952 to France.
+King Zog I died in Hauts-de-Seine, France, in 1961 and their son, Crown Prince Leka, was proclaimed King Leka I by the royalist government in exile on April 5.
+Following this, the royal family moved to Spain, Saudi Arabia, Rhodesia and then South Africa.

 Later life

 After her husband's death, Geraldine preferred to be known as the "Queen Mother of Albania".
-In June 2002, Geraldine returned from South Africa to live in Albania, after the law was changed to allow her to do so.
+In 2001, Geraldine returned from South Africa to live in Albania, after the law was changed to allow her to do so.
 She continued to assert that her son Leka was the legitimate King of the Albanians.

 Queen Geraldine of the Albanians died five months later at the age of 87 in a military hospital in Tirana.
 After being admitted for treatment for lung disease, she suffered at least three heart attacks, the last of which was fatal, on 22 October 2002.
-She was buried by the Central House of the Army with full honours, including a funeral oration at St Paul's Cathedral, on 26 October 2002, and interred in the Sharra cemetery, Albania, in the "VIP plot".
+She was buried by the Central House of the Army with full honors, including a funeral oration at St Paul's Cathedral, on 26 October 2002, and interred in the Sharra cemetery, Albania, in the "VIP plot".
 She was later reburied in the Royal Mausoleum in Tirana.

 On 5 April 2004 her grandson, Leka, Crown Prince of Albania, accepted the Mother Teresa Medal awarded to her posthumously by the Albanian government in recognition of her charitable efforts for the people of Albania.
-Leka's daughter Geraldine (born 22 October 2020 at Queen Geraldine Maternity Hospital in Tirana, on the 18th death anniversary of queen Geraldine) was named in her honour.
+Leka's daughter Geraldine (born 22 October 2020 at Queen Geraldine Maternity Hospital in Tirana, on the 18th death anniversary of Queen Geraldine) was named in her honor.